|

-experimenting have found that oftentimes the woofer box sounds much better when
+Installers, through experimenting have found that sometimes ae woofer box sounds much better when

-aimed backwards, the explanations I hear for why this works are usually quite
+aimed backwards, the explanations I hear for why this works are usually crazy.

-Folks also say "the wave has more room to develop."
-Well I don't
+Another explanation is "the wave has more room to develop."

 in a small enclosed space without the need for any wave developing space!